crafteconomy/craft/readme.md

 # Craft Economy
-**craft** is a blockchain economy where value is derived from playing Minecraft
+**Craft Economy** is a blockchain based economy where value is derived from playing Minecraft.

 ## Get started